ComplicatedPhenomenon/C_Takeoff/pointers/ptrToBasicDataTypes/pointer_to_basic_data_type.md

     sum{&a,&b}
 }
 ```
 It is `call by reference`.
 When executing main function, it pause at `b = 4`, and go to another stack frame to execute sum function, when done, this stack frame collapse.
-When back to main function, a a